Ask any Jamaican when the best time to visit the island is and why, and they’ll probably give a list of reasons to visit all year round.

 June to August is the best time for parties

-Jamaica’s biggest music event held in mid-July is Reggae Sumfest, a week-long celebration in Montego Bay featuring a street dance and an all-white party.
+Jamaica’s biggest music event is Reggae Sumfest, a week-long celebration held in mid-July in Montego Bay featuring a street dance and an all-white party.
 The week culminates with a huge concert by dancehall and reggae performers.

+Along with massive annual events such as Sandz Festival in Kingston and Best Weekend Ever in Ocho Rios, people look forward to Dream Weekend, a week-long party series held in Negril during the first week of August.
 It typically features eight parties during the week, many of which have themes such as all-white, the '90s and swimwear.
-This week also marks Jamaica’s Emancipation (August 1) and Independence (August 6), with events catered to those holidays, too, so locals tend to be in an extra festive mood.
+This week also marks Jamaica’s Emancipation (August 1) and Independence (August 6), with events around those holidays, too, so locals tend to be in an extra festive mood.

 During these months, you’ll find more reasonable prices on flights.
 Hotels in areas where major events are being held (like Montego Bay during Reggae Sumfest week) will also have discounted prices on deals, especially for large groups.